LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models

 \subsection{Parameter Model}

-Among all architectural factors of an LLM, the number of LLM parameters has a large impact on its accuracy~\citep{Kaplan:ARXIV2020}.
-To reduce projection errors, \carb~can take the parameter count as a direct input.
-Optionally, the parameter count of an LLM can be also estimated by the parameter model of \carb.
-The parameter model's input comprises the LLM's architectural information including the hidden size ($h$), the number of layers ($l$), the vocabulary size ($V$), and the number of experts ($N_e$).
+Among all LLM architectural attributes, the LLM parameter count has the largest impact on test loss~\citep{Kaplan:ARXIV2020}.
+To reduce projection errors, \carb~can take the parameter count as direct input, or estimate the parameter count by the parameter model.
+The parameter model's input comprises the LLM's architectural parameters including the hidden size ($h$), the number of layers ($l$), the vocabulary size ($V$), and the number of experts ($N_e$).
 For a dense LLM, we calculate its parameter count ($P_d$) by Equation~\ref{e:ml_arch_model}~\citep{Narayanan:SC2021}.
-An MoE LLM~\citep{Rajbhandari:ICML2022} replaces $\rho$ ($\rho\leq1$) feed-forward (FF) layers in its counterpart dense LLM with MoE layers.
-An MoE layer's parameter count is the sum of the expert parameter count per layer ($P_{exp}=8h^2N_e$) and the self-attention parameter count ($P_{att}=4h^2$) in the layer.
-So the parameter count ($P_e$) of an MoE LLM can be computed using Equation~\ref{e:ml_arch_model2}.
+An MoE LLM~\citep{Rajbhandari:ICML2022} replaces $\rho$ ($\rho\in(0,1]$) feed-forward layers in its counterpart dense LLM with MoE layers.
+An MoE layer's parameter count is the sum of the expert parameter count ($P_{exp}=8h^2N_e$) and the self-attention parameter count ($P_{att}=4h^2$), so the parameter count ($P_e$) of an MoE LLM can be computed using Equation~\ref{e:ml_arch_model2}.
 The parameter model of LLMs adopting an encoder-decoder architecture can be viewed in Appendix~\ref{s:all_para}.\\